g-farrow/boto3_batch_utils/advanced-usage/unprocessed-items.md

 smaller batches and retrying, continuing to break batches down until it gives up and places messages on the `unprocessed_items` list.
 Or it may switch from sending batches to using the AWS Service's unbatched/single payload API.

+From the point of view of the interface, the retry mechanism is abstracted, but all clients will return any unprocessed items in the `unprocessed_items` list, when `flush_payloads` is called.

 ---------------------------
 [Back to main page](https://g-farrow.github.io/boto3_batch_utils)